-Last Updated on June 24, 2019 by Ellen Christian
+Last Updated on May 22, 2023 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-Must Have Kitchen Essentials
+Minimalist Kitchen Essentials

-Since it’s just Marty and me now, we no longer feed four to six people each night.
+Since it’s just my husband and me, we no longer feed four to six people each night.
 There are no more school lunches to pack or sporting events to attend.

-As a woman who loves to cook, I have a few things that I just consider must have kitchen essentials.
+As a woman who loves to cook, I have a few things that I consider must-have kitchen essentials.
 I’m preparing smaller meals but we still entertain occasionally and I enjoy setting an attractive table.
-Here are a few things on my must have kitchen item list.

 My Instant Pot is hands down one of my favorite small kitchen appliances.
 Even when I forget to defrost something for dinner, I can have dinner on the table in less than an hour.

 Solid color tablecloth

 We invested in a wooden kitchen table once the kids were old enough not to color on it any longer.
-We’d like to keep it in good shape for as long as possible.
+We want to keep it in good shape for as long as possible.

 Wooden cutting board

-To me, there is nothing more useful than a sturdy wooden cutting board.
+I find nothing more valuable than a sturdy wooden cutting board.
 It’s not only functional but beautiful at the same time.
 Properly cared for, a wooden cutting board can last for years.

 I use lots of herbs and spices when I cook and I hate having to hunt through the cupboards for the right spice.
 It is so much more efficient and organized to keep your spices and herbs displayed in a spice rack.

 A knife set is something that makes cooking easier.
-While you don’t need to go crazy and buy every type of knife imaginable, you will want to have the basics on hand along with a set of steak knives that are serrated.
-I recommend a paring knife, a bread knife, a carving knife, and a chef’s knife.
+While you don’t need to go crazy and buy every type of knife imaginable, you will want to have the basics on hand and a set of serrated steak knives.

 If you love desserts, a rolling pin may be on your list.
 If you enjoy Asian cuisine, you may want to own a wok and a bamboo steamer.

-What else is on your list of must have kitchen essentials?
+What else is on your list of must-have kitchen essentials?

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.